 - Keep it kid-friendly – For some kid-friendly recipes, check out our round up blog post here.
 You might find some new recipes to put into the rotation that everyone will enjoy.

-- Let them choose – Have your kids or husband pick a recipe idea for one dinner each week and you can try to make a healthier version of it.
+- Let them choose – Have your kids or partner pick a recipe idea for one dinner each week and you can try to make a healthier version of it.

 5. Involve everyone